-- Talk about the words they, home, well, called, better, round, more, good.
-Copy and print the flash cards from the inside front cover of the book.
+- Talk about the words where, air, sun, plants, around, grow, before, even.
+Copy and print two sets of the flash cards from the inside front cover.
 Read them together.
 Ask students to locate and read these words in the book.
 Discuss their meaning in context.
-Students play a spelling game with the flash cards. - Students draw a picture of one of the features in the book.
-They write the matching sentence from the text, e.g. Cats walk on soft padded paws (page 8).
+Students can play a memory game with the cards. - Students draw a picture relating to the book.
+They write the matching sentence from the text. - Students scan the book to find words with ow as in grow (grown, growing).
+They think of more words with ow. (grows, below, know, own) They read the words and make an -ow web.